 Students are strongly encouraged to walk, bike and use the campus/city bus system.
 Please refer to these useful webpages:

 Student Parking Options

 Need to apply for parking?
 Limited parking is available for approved student commuters on a space available basis.
-Please see the student annual parking policy (PDF) and Student Parking FAQ (PDF) for details.
+Please see the student parking permit policy and Student Parking FAQ (PDF) for details.

 Who is eligible for student base lot parking on campus?